Swertia

 Swertia is a genus in the gentian family containing plants sometimes referred to as the felworts.
 Some species bear very showy purple and blue flowers.
 Many members of this genus have medicinal and cultural purposes.

 Plants of genus Frasera are sometimes considered part of this genus, sometimes as a separate genus, and sometimes as synonymous.

 Selected species

+According to Plants of the World Online, the genus has 165 species.
 Species in the genus Swertia include, but are not limited to: